JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_7.md

 Now ‘prophesies’ are appearing among believers in _The URANTIA Book_, it may be opportune and helpful to study more deeply what our book says about the relatively near future.

 The most significant things Jesus said about it are to be found in section 2 of paper 176 .
-On [UB 176:2.3](/en/The_Urantia_Book/176#p2_3) he said: “The things which you now look down upon are coming to an end, but this will be a new be ginning out of which the gospel of the kingdom will go to all the world and this salvation will spread to all peoples.
+On <a id="a145_95"></a>[UB 176:2.3](/en/The_Urantia_Book/176#p2_3) he said: “The things which you now look down upon are coming to an end, but this will be a new be ginning out of which the gospel of the kingdom will go to all the world and this salvation will spread to all peoples.
 And when the kingdom shall have come to its full fruition, be assured that the Father in heaven will not fail to visit you with an _enlarged revelation of truth_ ...”

 This ‘enlarged revelation of truth’ has already appeared, The URANTIA PAPERS.
 The Master makes it clear that he indeed means our book, because he continues: “... even as he has already bestowed upon this world him, who became the prince of darkness (Caligastia, first epochal revelation), and then Adam (second epochal revelation), who was followed by Melchizedek (third revelation of epochal significance), and in these days, the Son of Man (fourth epochal revelation).”